axoflow/axosyslog-core-docs/content/docs/chapter-install/compiling-syslog-ng/_index.md

 ## Purpose:

-To compile syslog-ng Open Source Edition (OSE) from the source code, complete the following steps.
+To compile `syslog-ng` from the source code, complete the following steps.
 Alternatively, you can use precompiled binary packages on several platforms.
 For a list of third-party packages available for various Linux, UNIX, and other platforms, see [syslog-ng Open Source Edition installation packages](https://github.com/syslog-ng/syslog-ng/#installation-from-binaries).

 ## Steps:

-1. Download the latest version of syslog-ng OSE from [GitHub](https://github.com/syslog-ng/syslog-ng/).
+1. Download the latest source code release from [GitHub](https://github.com/syslog-ng/syslog-ng/releases).
 The source code is available as a tar.gz archive file.

-2. Install the following packages that are required to compile syslog-ng.
+2. Install the following required packages.
 These packages are available for most UNIX/Linux systems.
 Alternatively, you can also download the sources and compile them.

       - A version of the *gcc* C compiler that properly supports Thread Local Storage (TLS), for example, version 4.5.